 Author of Neal Obstat Theological Opining

-Dr. Jennifer Miller is a gift to the conversation between Church and culture today.
+Dr. Jennifer Morel is a gift to the conversation between Church and culture today.
 She is an excellent speaker, a scholar of substance and strong conviction, and a woman of deep faith.

 I admire her work on gender for so boldly and fearlessly entering into a complex conversation in which it seems easier today to form ideological camps than to engage in true dialogue.

 She is truly unique in proposing a different, constructive and faithful path forward.

 - Dr. Daniella Zsupan-Jerome, Ph.D.

 National speaker, Consultant and educator on theology and communication